Creating Custom Role in Microsoft Azure

 grants 'read' access to Storage Account Keys.

-If you are planning to install Breeze Agent, the permission Microsoft.Compute/virtualMachines/extensions/write
+If you plan to install Breeze Agent, the permission Microsoft.Compute/virtualMachines/extensions/write

 is required for this custom role as well.